-On March 18, 2004 an asteroid came so close to Earth it passed below our communication satellites in geosynchronous orbit.
-It was detected only two days in advance, not nearly enough time to do anything about it.
-On 23 March 1989 NEO 1989FC with the potential impact energy of over 1000 megatons (roughly the equivalent a thousand of the most powerful nuclear bombs) missed Earth by about six hours.
-We first saw 1989FC eight days after closest approach.
+geosynchronous orbit.
+It was detected only two days in advance, not nearly enough time for deflection.
+On 23 March 1989 NEO 1989FC with the potential impact energy of over 1000 megatons (roughly the equivalent a thousand of the most powerful nuclear bombs) missed Earth by about six hours.16 1989FC was detected eight days after closest approach.
 If it had come in six hours later it could have killed millions.

-In October of 1990 a very small asteroid struck the Pacific Ocean with a blast about the size of the first atomic bomb; the one that leveled Hiroshima, Japan killing roughly 200,000 people in seconds.
+In October of 1990 a very small asteroid struck the Pacific Ocean with a blast about the size of the first atomic bomb; the one that destroyed Hiroshima, Japan.
 If this asteroid had arrived ten hours later it would have struck in the middle of more than a million U.S. and Iraqi soldiers preparing for war.
 It could have struck near U.S. forces.
 The U.S. might well have thought Iraq attacked with a nuclear weapon and used its immense nuclear arsenal to turn Iraq into a radioactive wasteland.
-These small asteroid strikes occur roughly once a month.
-19
+These small asteroid strikes occur roughly once a month.17

 In 1908 a small asteroid (perhaps 50 meters across) hit Tunguska, Siberia and flattened 60 million trees.
-That asteroid was so small it never even hit the ground, just exploded in mid-air.
-If it had arrived four hours and fifty-two minutes later it could have obliterated St. Petersburg, 19 the capital of Russia.
+That asteroid never hit the ground, just exploded in mid-air.
+If it had arrived four hours and fifty-two minutes later it could have obliterated St. Petersburg,17 the capital of Russia.
 As it was, dust from the blast lit up the skies of Europe for days.
-Asteroid strikes this size probably happen about once every hundred years.
-There was another Tunguska-class strike in the Brazilian rain forest on 13 August 1930.19
+Asteroid strikes this size probably happen about once every hundred years, on average.
+There was another Tunguska-class strike in the Brazilian rain forest on 13 August 1930.17

-In 1178 our Moon was hit with by an NEO creating a 120,000 megaton explosion (about six times the force of Earth's entire atomic arsenal).
+In 1178 the Moon was hit by an NEO creating a 120,000 megaton explosion (about six times the force of Earth's entire atomic arsenal).
 The collision dug a 20 km crater.
 This strike was recorded by a monk in Canterbury, England.
 In July 1994 the comet Shoemaker-Levy 9 hit Jupiter.
-The comet broke up into roughly 20 large pieces before contact, but when the pieces hit they left a string of enormous explosions clearly visible to our telescopes.
+The comet broke up into roughly 20 large pieces before contact, but when the pieces hit they left a string of enormous explosions clearly visible to Earth telescopes.
 Each impact was the equivalent of about 10 million megatons of TNT.

-Sixty-five million years ago a huge asteroid several kilometers across hit into the Yucatan Peninsula in Mexico.
-The explosion was the equivalent of about 200 million megatons of dynamite, about the equivalent of all 20 pieces of Shoemaker-Levy.
-There is evidence that the blast turned the air around it into plasma - a material so hot electrons are ripped from the atomic nucleus and molecules cannot exist.
-Enormous quantities of red-hot materials were thrown into space, most of which rained down worldwide likely burning literally the entire planet to a crisp.
+Sixty-five million years ago a huge asteroid several kilometers across hit the Yucatan Peninsula in Mexico.
+The explosion was the equivalent of about 200 million megatons of TNT, about the same as all 20 pieces of Shoemaker-Levy.
+There is evidence that the blast turned the air around it into plasma.
+Enormous quantities of red-hot material were thrown into space, most of which rained down worldwide probably burning the entire planet.
 Anything not underground or underwater was killed.
 Surprisingly, only about 75% of the plant and animal species on Earth were exterminated.
 This scenario has been repeated over and over, perhaps once every 100 million years or so.